department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/onboarding.md

 ### Getting Access to DSVA Slack

-Please provide your team lead or PM, Kam or Lenae, with the email address you wish to use.
+Please provide your team lead, Kam or Lenae, with the email address you wish to use.
 They will submit a request to add you as either a limited participant or full member to the DSVA slack community.

 For example, if I was submitting a request for myself I would provide: "kam@adhocteam.us" as my email as that is the email I most commonly use for business purposes.